Help them keep that beautiful smile they worked so hard to achieve!

 This one’s for all the parents out there!
 Have you been told that your son or daughter has to wear their retainer all. day. long?
 Maybe you yourself just got your braces off?
 Or finished treatment with clear aligners?
 Retainers are super important for everyone because they literally retain those results you worked so hard for!

-Let’s start with some general retainer information.
+Let’s start with some general retainer information (and it's good to know your options for your kid's treatment).
 Your retainer may be either removable or fixed, meaning that it’s cemented to the backs of your teeth.
 If your retainer is fixed, you usually don’t have to worry about most of the problems mentioned here.
 Removable retainers can either be acrylic, which is the most common type, or clear.
 Acrylic retainers are often brightly colored and include flexible wires, while clear retainers are exactly what they sound like — clear plastic that fits right onto your teeth!
 Because they’re more difficult to see, they’re a popular choice for adults.

 It can be difficult to get used to a retainer at first, as they tend to impede speech and increase saliva production, but these problems should decrease as you get used to your retainer.
 Plus, with the tips below, you, or your kid, will be an expert in no time!